 St Catherine’s Church

-The largest monument of the Old Town is St Catherine’s Church, which is the oldest in Gdańsk, begun in the 1220s.
-It was the parish...
+The largest monument of the Old Town is St Catherine’s Church, Gdańsk's oldest, which was begun in the 1220s.
+It was the parish church...

 Tower Clocks Museum